Equivalence of the random intersection graph and G(n,p): Introduction

-The main theorem in \cite{GpEquivalence} states that for $\alpha>6$ the graphs $G(n,\hat{p})$ and $\Gnm{}{p}$ have asymptotically the same properties.
-Moreover, it is pointed out that the theorem may be extended to smaller values of $\alpha$ if we make additional assumptions about $p$.
-The proof is based on the fact that for large $\alpha$ and relevant values of $p$, with probability tending to one as $n\to \infty$, there are no properties assigned to more than two vertices and therefore the dependency between edges is asymptotically negligible.
-The authors of \cite{GpEquivalence} suggest that the equivalence theorem is true for all properties for $3\le \alpha\le 6$, i.e. in the case where the number of vertices assigned to each property is still small.
+The main theorem in \cite{GpEquivalence} states that for $m=\lfloor n^{\alpha}\rfloor$ and $\alpha>6$ graphs $G(n,\hat{p})$ and $\Gnm{}{p}$ have asymptotically the same properties.
+Moreover, it is pointed out that the theorem may be extended to smaller values of $\alpha$ if additional assumptions about $p$ are made.
+The proof is based on the fact that for large $\alpha$ and relevant values of $p$, with probability tending to one as $n\to \infty$, there are no features assigned to more than two vertices and therefore the dependency between edges is asymptotically negligible.
+The authors of \cite{GpEquivalence} suggest that the equivalence theorem is true for all properties for $3\le \alpha\le 6$, i.e. in the case where the number of vertices assigned to each feature is still small.